ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 3. **Latency**: Off-chain transactions conducted between channel participants can be settled instantly, if both parties cooperate, reducing delays.
 In contrast, sending a transaction on Mainnet requires waiting for nodes to process the transaction, produce a new block with the transaction, and reach consensus.
 Users may also need to wait for more block confirmations before considering a transaction finalized.

+Implementing state channels on layer 2 solutions, such as [rollups](/developers/docs/scaling/#rollups), could make them even more attractive for payments.
+While channels offer cheap payments, the costs of setting up the on-chain contract on Mainnet during the opening phase can be get expensive—especially when gas fees spike.
+Ethereum-based rollups offer [lower transaction fees](https://l2fees.info/) and can reduce overhead for channel participants by bringing down setup fees.

 ### Microtransactions {#microtransactions}

 Microtransactions are low-value payments (e.g., lower than a fraction of a dollar) that businesses cannot process without incurring losses.
 These entities must pay payment service providers, which they cannot do if the margin on customer payments is too low to make a profit.